thaustein/laxar/docs/manuals/widgets_and_activities.md

 * `default.theme/(s)css/cart_widget.(s)css`

-  Most of the time, your widget is fine using CSS style definitions from the global application theme.
+  Most of the time, your widget is fine just using CSS style definitions from the global application theme.
+  In this case, it can do completely without CSS (or SCSS) folders.
   Sometimes though, you have style definitions which are widget-specific (such as CSS animations) and should not be part of the global theme.
   If your widget has a CSS file, the framework will load it when the widget is used in an application, and bundle it for release.

-LaxarJS supports to change the appearance of an existing widget by overriding its template in a custom _theme_.
+LaxarJS supports to change the appearance of an existing widget by overriding its template in a custom _theme_, and to put shared definitions (CSS classes and SCSS variables) into that theme.
-To get started and to add some simple styling, you do not have to concern yourself with themes, but they are very useful in adapt widgets to different applications and web sites.
+To get started and with some simple styling, you do not have to concern yourself with themes or SCSS, but they are very useful for adapting widgets to different applications and web sites.
 Read [more about themes](./themes.md) when you are familiar with creating and using widgets.

 * `spec/spec_runner.html`